 Creamy Chicken Soup

-One-pot Creamy Chicken Soup is thick, hearty, comforting and downright delicious!
-We pack this creamy soup with veggies, and load in tender chicken; it's and perfect for dunking in some crusty, buttered bread!
+One-pot Creamy Chicken Soup is thick, hearty, and packed with veggies and tender chicken.
+Perfect for dunking hearty, buttered bread!

 Ingredients